hanami/events/README.md

 Hanami events support different adapters for sending events.
 Each adapter loads in memory only in hanami event initialization.

 ####  Memory Sync

 Just initialize `Hanami::Event` instance with adapter:
+**Important:** Memory adapter save nothing.
+Be careful!
+Use it only for testing.

 ```ruby
 Hanami::Events.initialize(:memory_sync)